SFMVideos/SFM/README.md

 Branches
 ===
 [SFM] Videos has 2 branches.
 One branch is the master one that has the most updated stuff on it.
-The other is release, this is where there will be no bugs or anything wrong with the video
+The other is release, this is where there will be no bugs or anything wrong with the video.

 The Videos Made May/Will Be Uploaded to A YouTube Channel That Will Be Created In The Future.